Site icon She Goes The Distance

 Consider going out to the Place de la Bastille or Bassin de la Villette!

-The area of Place de la Bastille is interesting because it is literally the place where the Bastille prison stood before it was destroyed in the French Revolution, the first symbol for Republicanism.
+The area of Place de la Bastille is interesting because it is the place where the Bastille prison stood before it was destroyed in the French Revolution, the first symbol for Republicanism.

 The quaint neighborhood of the Canal de la Villette.